Calcium for Health (01)

 Do Children's Calcium Supplements Really Work

 This article describes 19 studies that were reviewed to determine if children's calcium supplements really work.
 The studies tested 2859 children from three to 18 and compared children who took calcium supplements to children who took placebos (or fake pills) for 8 1/2 months to seven years.
 The calcium supplements provided 300 to 1200 mg of calcium as calcium carbonate or phosphate, calcium citrate malate, calcium lactate gluconate or calcium from milk minerals or extracts.
-Interestingly enough, The studies found that bone mineral density increased the same amount in the hip and spine whether children took calcium supplements or placebos, but it did increase the bone mineral density in the arm.
+Interestingly enough, the studies found that bone mineral density increased the same amount in the hip and spine whether children took calcium supplements or placebos, but it did increase the bone mineral density in the arm.
 Overall, calcium nutrition is vital and taking a children's calcium supplement and eating calcium rich foods is a must-do.

 This article on WebMD discusses the benefits of Vitamin D and calcium supplements and notes that women won't get the full benefits of the Vitamin D and calcium nutrition without taking Vitamin D and calcium supplements regularly.
 The article discusses a study published in The New England Journal of Medicine.
 The study reported that women who took Vitamin D and calcium supplements twice daily were 29 percent less likely to fracture their hips than those who took placebos.
 This proves that the benefit of calcium supplements and Vitamin D are very useful for maintaining strong bone health.